Soundproofing A House

 Soundproofing the Windows in your Home

 The windows of your home are the #1 weak point that will let in outside noise.
 The reason for this is simple: a pane of glass is significantly less soundproof than your home’s exterior walls.
-If you have unwanted outside noise getting into your home through the windows, the best option to soundproof a window that is available to you is our Fantastic Frame Soundproof Window Inserts.
+If you have unwanted outside noise getting into your home through the windows, the best option to soundproof a window that is our Fantastic Frame Soundproof Window Inserts.
 They are easy to install and won’t require replacing the entire window.
 Just add them to the existing window unit to reduce the amount of sound coming through your windows by up to 80%.
 They are also simple to remove, as the magnets in the frame can detach about as easily as removing a comparably sized picture frame from a wall.

 Building a Soundproof Fence